Understanding Business Liability Insurance Basics

 Types of Business Liability Insurance

-When it comes to business liability insurance, there are three key types of coverage that every business should consider: general liability insuranceprofessional liability insurance, and product liability insurance.
+When it comes to business liability insurance, there are three key types of coverage that every business should consider: general liability insurance, professional liability insurance, and product liability insurance.

 General Liability Insurance